BlockhostOfficial/ddos-prot-mc-servers/README.md

 Cloudflare - if you have the money, go for it
 OVH - ovh ddos protection is very good in most of the cases, I'll update more about them soon

+## Lowering the bandwidth usage
+- Lower view distance
+- set compression-level to 512 in your velocity config, this will increase cpu usage at the cost of lower bandwidth usage (if you run without a proxy, set it there, but if you do, set it to -1 on all of your paper servers)

 my discord: qbasty#0001